 uv run checkloop --dir ~/my-project

-uv run checkloop --dir ~/my-project --level thorough
+uv run checkloop --dir ~/my-project --plan thorough

-# Exhaustive: all 17 checks, repeat twice
+# Exhaustive: all 23 checks with optimized model assignments, repeat twice

-uv run checkloop --dir ~/my-project --level exhaustive --cycles 2
+uv run checkloop --dir ~/my-project --plan exhaustive --cycles 2

 # Or pick specific checks manually